douglasdavis/numpydoc.el/README.md

 ## Customization

+numpydoc-prompt-for-input
-- `numpydoc-prompt-for-input` (default `t`): If true you will be prompted to enter a short description and long description, a description for each function argument, and a description of the return (if a return type hint is provided).
+    : If true you will be prompted to enter a short description and long description, a description for each function argument, and a description of the return if a return type hint is provided (default is `t`).

+numpydoc-template-short
-- `numpydoc-template-short` (default `"SHORT-DESCRIPTION"`): Template text that will be used as the short description if `numpydoc-prompt-for-input` is `nil`.
+    : Template text that will be used as the short description if `numpydoc-prompt-for-input` is `nil` (default is
+      SHORT-DESCRIPTION).

+numpydoc-template-long
-- `numpydoc-template-long` (default `"LONG-DESCRIPTION"`): Template text that will be used as the long description if `numpydoc-prompt-for-input` is `nil`.
+    : Template text that will be used as the long description if `numpydoc-prompt-for-input` is `nil` (default is
+      LONG-DESCRIPTION).

+numpydoc-template-desc
-- `numpydoc-template-desc` (default `"ADD"`): Template text that will be used for each function argument description if `numpydoc-prompt-for-input` is `nil`.
+    : (default `"ADD"`): Template text that will be used for each function argument description if `numpydoc-prompt-for-input` is
+      `nil`.

+numpydoc-quote-char
-- `numpydoc-quote-char` (default `?\"`): Python quote character to use (prefers double quite, the default from the black formatting tool).
+    : (default `?\"`): Python quote character to use (prefers double quite, the default from the black formatting tool).

+numpydoc-insert-examples-block
-- `numpydoc-insert-examples-block` (default `t`): If true an `Examples` block will be added to the docstring.
+    : (default `t`): If true an `Examples` block will be added to the docstring.

 ## Example